 - Care coordination is available to CYSHCN already known to local health departments.

-- The program's care coordinators will work closely with insurance providers and managed care organizations to coordinate resources, education, and information for your child and you.
+- The program's care coordinators will work closely with insurance providers and managed care organizations to coordinate resources, education, and information for your child and family.

 - Public health staff will work with families to maximize and coordinate services with providers, community resources, and insurance payers.

-- Uninsured individuals will get assistance in identifying health insurance coverage through the insurance marketplace, a public insurance application process.
+- Uninsured individuals will be provided assistance in identifying health insurance coverage through the insurance marketplace and other resources.

 To learn more about the Children’s Medical Program call toll-free at 1-800-844-0898.
 If you are in the Jackson area, call 601-576-7281.